 Radiology Technologist Schools and Careers in Washington DC

-This guide to radiologic technologist and technician schools in Washington DC is designed to equip you with important information on your options.
-There is one university in Washington DC that can provide aspiring radiologic technologists and technicians with training in radiation therapy.
-Due to the limited options in Washington DC, you may be interested in rad tech programs in nearby states such as Virginia, Maryland, or West Virginia.
-Online radiologic technologist programs are other options that can provide unique advantages such as greater flexibility in scheduling and completing coursework, as well as potentially more diverse opportunities for pursuing study in specialty practice.
+This guide to radiologic technologist and technician schools in Washington DC provides you with important information on your options.
+Due to the limited options in Washington DC, you may be interested in rad tech programs in nearby states such as Virginia, Maryland, and West Virginia.
+Online radiologic technologist programs are other options that can provide unique advantages such as greater flexibility in scheduling and completing coursework.
 Read about the difference between radiology technologists and radiology technicians.
-Read more about radiologic technologist schools in Washington DC and career prospects for graduates by continuing below, where you will find information about the rad tech program, a profile of the program in the district, and student reviews.
+Below you’ll find out about radiologic technologist schools in Washington DC and career prospects for graduates, with school information, career outlooks, and more.

 Quick Facts

-- There is 1 university with a radiologic technology degree program in Washington DC.1
+• There are 2 not-for-profit universities with radiologic technology degree programs in Washington DC.1

 Washington DC Medical Imaging Schools

-We have designed the following table to allow you to view information on the not-for-profit radiologic technology and medical imaging program in Washington DC.
-You should check with the American Registry of Radiologic Technologists (ARRT) to ensure that the program you are considering will meet certification requirements.
+The following table allows you to view information on the not-for-profit radiologic technology and medical imaging programs in Washington DC.
+Check with the American Registry of Radiologic Technologists (ARRT) to ensure that the program you are considering will meet certification requirements.

 Schools in Washington DC with Radiology Technologist Degree Programs